similarweb/statusbay/docs/external-logs.md

 ## External Logging System

-StatusBay application can ship the application logs to external logging system (for example elasticsearch stack).
+StatusBay application can ship the application logs to external logging system (for example ELK stack).

 <hr>

 ### Configuration

-In order to ship StatusBay's application logs to a external logging system, configure the following API settings:
+In order to ship StatusBay's application logs to an external logging system, configure the following API settings:

 ```bash
 api: